Out-of-the-box: Black-box Causal Attacks on Object Detectors

-We restrict search to \emph{checkpoints} within the \msps: pixels that are outside the bbox, inside the bbox, and finally the whole \msps.
-Neither of our algorithms consider anything outside the discovered \msps. \Cref{algo:blended} starts by testing the three checkpoints by applying an attack and progressively attacking more pixels from the \msps.
+We restrict our attack search to \emph{modes} within the \msps.
+These modes are (i) pixels outside the bbox; (ii) pixels inside the bbox; and finally (iii) the whole \msps. \blackcatt does not consider anything outside the discovered \msps. \Cref{algo:blended} starts by testing the modes, applying an attack and progressively adding more pixels from the \msps.
 The order of addition is based on their ranking in the original map.
-The $\textit{apply\_refinement}$ function checks if a checkpoint yields a success (\eg bbox removal) at a lower distortion.
-The function \emph{apply\_refinement} tries to reduce the size of the attack by reducing the perturbation strength and searching over a smaller pixel budget using the ranking attained from $\mathcal{C}$ (see supplementary material). \blackcattGreedy is a essentially a search which integrates the two spatial priors and the map to identify adversarial sensitive pixels.
+The $\textit{apply\_refinement}$ function checks if a mode yields a success (\eg bbox removal) at a lower distortion.
+The function \emph{apply\_refinement} tries to reduce the size of the attack by reducing the perturbation strength and searching over a smaller pixel budget using the ranking obtained from $\mathcal{C}$ (see supplementary material).

-\paragraph*{\textbf{\blackcattMOG}} is a spatial and contour-aware algorithm that models the map as a Mixture of Gaussians (MoG). \blackcattMOG generates a smooth, spatially coherent perturbation guided by the map rankings.
-Starting from the same checkpoints (outside-\msps, inside-\msps and entire \msps), \Cref{algo:mog} searches through a fixed set of number of peaks (\eg $3,5,7$), and extracts that number of peaks from the map.
+\paragraph*{\textbf{\blackcatt}$_{\bm{MoG}}$} is a spatial and contour-aware algorithm that treats the map as a Mixture of Gaussians (MoG). \blackcattMOG generates a smooth, spatially coherent perturbation guided by the map rankings.
+Using the same modes as defined for~\Cref{algo:blended},~\Cref{algo:mog} searches for a given number of peaks and extracts them from within the \msps, using the map as a guide.
 Each peak is treated as the center of a 2D Gaussian kernel whose width reflects local map density.
 This produces a continuous MoG map:

-where $\mathbf{p}_i$ are the selected peaks, $\sigma_i$ controls spatial spread, and $\alpha_i$ scales by the normalized map value at each peak.
-MoG is a soft mask defining where and how strongly to perturb. $P(\mathbf{\mathcal{X}})$ is used to do point-wise multiplication, $\odot$, with an attack perturbation $\delta$ (\eg noise), applied:

-This perturbs the image at the location of the peak with the intensity indicated by $P(\mathbf{\mathcal{X}})$. \Cref{fig:MOGexample} shows an example of $7$ extracted peaks from inside-\msps, fit to a weighted mixture of 2D Gaussian kernels and attacked with noise.
+where $\mathbf{p}_i$ are the selected peaks, $\sigma_i$ controls spatial spread, and $\alpha_i$ scales by the normalized map value at each peak.~\Cref{algo:mog} iterates through a number of different peaks and returns the best-performing solution for each mode.
+MoG is a soft mask defining where and how strongly to perturb.
+We take the Hadamard product (denoted $\odot$) of $P(\mathbf{\mathcal{X}})$ and the attack perturbation $\delta$: $\mathcal{X}_p = \mathcal{X} + \delta \odot P(\mathbf{\mathcal{X}})$, which perturbs the image at the location of the peak with the intensity indicated by $P(\mathbf{\mathcal{X}})$. \Cref{fig:MOGexample} shows an example of $7$ extracted peaks from inside-\msps, fit to a weighted mixture of 2D Gaussian kernels and attacked with noise.